ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

   - _Create groups as needed below_
 * **Files & Permissions (Same as Lab 1)**
   - Create the folder `C:\files`.
 It should be owned by the cis527 account, but make sure all other users can read and write to that folder.
-  - Within `C:\files`, create a folder for each user created during task 2 except for cis527, with the folder name matching the user's name.
+  - Within `C:\files`, create a folder for each user created above except for cis527, with the folder name matching the user's name.
   - Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
   - Create a group containing cis527 and AdminUser, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
   - No other user should be able to access any other user's folder.
 For example, EvilUser cannot access GuestUser's folder, but AdminUser and cis527 can, as well as GuestUser, who is also the owner of its own folder.